Experience You Need to Navigate a Military or Federal Employee Divorce

 Legal Experience You Can Trust

-At Select Law Partners, PLC our office has the knowledge and experience you need to manage the special considerations that come with your military or federal employee divorce.
+At Select Law Partners, PLLC our office has the knowledge and experience you need to manage the special considerations that come with your military or federal employee divorce.
 With many years of combined experience, our team has handled all types of issues that arise with these types of divorce cases and can answer any question you have at any step of the process.
 We pride ourselves on our transparency and open communication with clients, so you always know what is happening in your case and what to expect next.
 We zealously advocate on behalf of our clients and will fight for what you deserve in your Virginia divorce case.

 Sarah Goding, an experienced attorney at our firm has successfully facilitated federal and military divorce cases through alternative dispute resolution methods like divorce mediation and collaborative divorce.
 We are also well versed at litigating complex divorce issues at trial.
 We understand the special considerations of federal employee and military divorce cases and can skillfully handle any issues that may arise.